AurelieDaviaud/Dysfunctional-seed-dispersal/README.md

 * via the gut (=endozoochory) and
 * via the hair or hooves (=epizoochory).

-In many parts of the world, plant species face a dysfunctional seed dispersal due to:
+In many parts of the world, animal-dispersed plant species face a dysfunctional seed dispersal due to:
 * the global extinction of their dispersers and/or
 * the local extinction of their dispersers.